gcoyle83/swmm-dash-mlflow/README.md

 # SWMM-Dash-MLflow
-This repo provides a minimum working example for an Azure web app (using Dash) that runs SWMM in the backend based on a constrained set of user inputs at the front end, logs run info to an MLFlow tracking URI in an Azure ML workspace, and displays select outputs to the Dash layout.
+This repo provides a minimum working example for an Azure web app (using Dash) that runs SWMM in the backend based on a constrained set of user inputs at the front end.

+Features include:
+-  controls card for selecting system control settings and running sim
+-  simulation flows tab
+-  system profile (HGL) tab
+Future work:
+-  log run info to an MLFlow tracking URI in an Azure ML workspace, and displays select outputs to the Dash layout.

 Components: